KDE/documentation-develop-kde-org/content/docs/apps/kmines/theme.md

 ## Step one: Create your SVG theme file
 The easiest way to begin is to edit a copy of an existing theme in the KMines source code.
-If you have followed the kdesrc-build tutorial, the source code should be in `~/kde/src/kmines`.
+If you have followed the [kde-builder]({{< ref "kde-builder-setup" >}}) tutorial, the source code should be in `~/kde/src/kmines`.
 Existing themes can be found in the `themes/` directory.

 Elements of your theme are identified using their IDs.
 If you are editing your SVG in Inkscape, you can set the ID of an element by right clicking on the element you want to change and then clicking on "Object Properties…".